Last updated on 2021 July 13

 Yes we do.
-We schedule home office for all our employees, except for a limited team of 3 people who must remain present to manage receptions and shipments, in strict compliance with sanitary rules.
+We schedule home office for most of our employees, except for a limited team who must remain present to manage receptions and shipments, in strict compliance with sanitary rules.

 In case of contact of a person who has been tested positive or showing symptoms, the employee immediately leaves the company to isolate himself and be tested negative before coming back to work.

 Are the carriers you use delivering parcels as normal?